helium/miner/README.md

 ### Loading the Genesis block

-First, you need the mainnet genesis block.
-Get it from [here](NEED A URL HERE).
+First, you need a genesis block from either the main network, or the Pescadero testnet.
+Get them here: [mainnet](NEED A URL HERE) or [pescadero](NEED A URL HERE).

 Once you've downloaded it, you'll need to use the CLI to load the genesis block in to your local miner: